babygau/son-of-harpoon/README.md

 # NOTE: this is a fork of Harpoon

 I am a huge fan of Harpoon and use it everyday.
 I also wanna learn me a Lua, so I think this is a good idea that I could learn Lua by grokking how Harpoon work.
-Hopefully I could contribute back to community somedays.
+Hopefully I could contribute back to the community someday.

-One more thing, @theprimeagen seems take lot of time to merge people's PR.
-I'm impatient, so I will merge new PR as soon as possible.
+One more thing, @theprimeagen seems to take lot of time to merge people's PR.
+While it's understandable, I'm impatient, so I will merge new PR as soon as possible.

 <div align="center">